Help with tuition - Island Advantage Bursaries and Debt Reduction

 Island Advantage - low and middle-income students

 Low and middle-income Islanders can access needs-based support on top of the other bursaries.
-When combined with existing supports, this bursary is expected to provide more than 1,000 qualifying students with free tuition.
-Learn more about the amount of tuition supports you may be eligible for - Investments in Student Financial Assistance
+Learn more about the amount of tuition supports you may be eligible for - Student Financial Assistance

 To find out if you qualify, apply for a student loan.
 By applying for a student loan, we will assess your income and tell you how much support you are eligible for.
 Student loan applications are available in June and you should get your application in by July 15 to ensure you receive your loan in September.